davenportlab/eqtl_interactions/README.md

 `subject` subject ID to indicate which samples are from which individuals

 The `eqtl_lmm.R` script requires 5 arguments: the .rda file to load (containing all the objects), the first and last gene-SNP pair to run in the analysis, the number of gene expression principal components to include and the output file name.
+The number of genotyping PCs is fixed in the script but this can be modified.

 This allows batches of gene-SNP pairs to be run.